'Amor animi arbitrio sumitur, non ponitur'- 'We choose to love, we do not choose to cease loving'.-Syrus

 'I am Antón Lugo.
 You have apparently lost your memory somehow, and there is no need to worry, Adele.
 At least, I know your name.
 Soon, we shall discover your true identity'.

-Afterwards, I had a chamber prepared for her.
-The abatement of the menacing storm had pacified the birr of the night.
-The strange circumstances concerning the vericund Lady Andrade, I had cogitated contemplatively throughout the remainder of the night.
+Afterwards, I had a chamber prepared for her, so that she could repose.
+The abatement of the menacing storm had pacified the unyielding birr of the night.
+The strange circumstances concerning the verecund Lady Andrade, I had cogitated contemplatively throughout the remainder of the night, as a drear silence had prevailed gradually, over the impressive range of the Galician landscape.

 The next morning we had breakfast together, and I attempted to have a cordial conversation that could influence her cognition and memory effectively.
 However, nothing seemed to trigger her thoughts to the recent past.
 Instead, she began to acquire ensuing knowledge of the manor and Margarida Godoy.
 She was emulating her self-evident characteristics and her propriety.
 Time had elapsed and she tarried but voluntarily, even though I had enquired and investigated in the propinquity.
 It would appear that no one knew of her and could determine her ambiguous origin.
 The farouche Lady Andrade had remained a puzzling and inexplicable mystery.